On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Auxiliary spectral sequences

 We will start by recalling Robinson's universal coefficient spectral sequence. \begin{theorem}\cite[p.~9]{robinson} Let $R$ be a ring spectrum, and let $G$ be an $R$-module spectrum.
 Then for any connective ring spectrum $X$, there exists a universal coefficient spectral sequence

 \end{theorem}

-Note that $bu \smash BP\n$ is naturally a $bu$-module, so Klippenstein was able to use a universal coefficient spectral sequence of the following form
+Note that $bu \smash BP\n$ is naturally a $bu$-module, so Klippenstein was able to use a universal coefficient spectral sequence of the following form:

-Although they converge to the same target, the Adams spectral sequence (\ref{klipp:ass}) and the universal coefficient spectral sequence (\ref{klipp:ucss}) have very different filtrations.
+Recall that so the spectral sequence (\ref{klipp:ucss}) converges to the same target as (\ref{klipp:ass}).
+Although they converge to the same target, these two spectral sequences have very different filtrations.
 The $E_{2}$-page of the Adams spectral sequence (\ref{klipp:ass}) has nonzero classes in arbitrarily high filtration $s$.
 However, the ring $bu_{*}$ has global dimension $2$, which tells us that $Ext_{bu_{*}}^{u,*} = 0$ for all $u \ge 3$.
 Note that the differential $d_{r}^{UCSS}$ increases the homological degree $u$ by $r$.
 This implies that every class on the line $Ext_{bu_{*}}^{1,*}$ survives the spectral sequence.

 In turn, this tells us that for each nonzero class on the $(u=1)$-line of the universal coefficient spectral sequence, there must be a corresponding nonzero class in $Ext_{A_{*}}^{*,*}\big(\Sigma^{d(I)}H_{*}H\Z_{i_{n}}, H_{*}bu \otimes H_{*}BP\n \big) $ which survives the Adams spectral sequence.
-By directly computing both $E_{2}$-pages, Klippenstein showed that the the the potential obstructions to lifting $\theta_{I}$ must be among the corresponding classes that survive the Adams spectral sequence.
+By directly computing both $E_{2}$-pages, Klippenstein showed that the the the potential obstructions to lifting $\varphi_{I}$ must be among the corresponding classes that survive the Adams spectral sequence.

 We will adapt this technique, comparing the universal coefficient spectral sequence